 How headteachers decide when to close a school

-Schools have clear guidance on both school closures due to severe weather and informing parents and guardians.
+Schools have clear guidance on school closures and informing parents and guardians.

 We understand that school closures pose an inconvenience to parents, but the safety of pupils, staff and visitors is of paramount importance.